Lucas-Courbet/Lucas-Courbet/README.md

 Software developer primarily focused on **.NET / C# backend development**.

-Professional experience mainly in .NET development, with additional experience in Ruby on Rails and WinDev.
+Professional experience mainly in .NET development, with additional experience in Ruby on Rails and VueJS.
 I also worked as a Scrum Master within my previous team.

 ## Featured project